 - Warm prompt: with the temperatures rise in the summer, maybe causes the glue to melt, and plant sticky traps indoor stick together.
 Please keep this...

 Applying some glue on a piece of paper and placing it where gnats buzz around usually works in trapping them.
 However, if the paper is yellow, the results are far more impressive.
-The Stingmon fungus gnat traps employ this principle fully.
+The Stingmon sticky trap employs this principle fully.

-These bright yellow traps attract various types of flying insects.
+These bright yellow sticky traps attract various types of flying insects.
 But they need to be near the plants to work optimally.
-The pack contains 12 traps that look like butterfly or flower cut-outs.
+The pack contains 12 yellow sticky traps that look like butterfly or flower cut-outs.

 They come with pointed arrow-like bottoms, which makes inserting them into the soil a breeze.
 There’s no need for sticks, hooks, or threads to tie them to the plants.
 You can place them inside a potted plant, or in a flower bed, and they wouldn’t stick out at all.

-The Stingmon traps aren’t toxic and according to the manufacturer, the glue on them is safe around people and pets.
+The Stingmon traps aren’t toxic and according to the manufacturer, the glue on these yellow sticky traps is safe around people and pets.
 Additionally, they don’t hold any repulsive odors.
 So they aren’t problematic indoors or outdoors.

 2. Katchy Gnat Indoor Non-Zapper Traps

-The appearance of dead bugs stuck on a glue trap isn’t exactly a pretty sight.
+The appearance of a dead insect stuck on a glue trap isn’t exactly a pretty sight.
 And in some places, it’s best to avoid it altogether.
 For example, kitchens, dining areas, cafes, workspaces, and other glam venues shouldn’t show off dead gnats.

 - Widely applicable: The fly strips indoor capture aphids, leaf miner, fungus gnats, thrips, white flies, black flies, midges, mosquitoes and other...